Page Content

 Certification process

-After graduating from an accredited program, radiographers must pass a certification exam administered by the American Registry of Radiologic Technologists (ARRT) in order to become certified and registered as an R.T.(R).
+After graduating from an accredited program, radiographers must pass a certification exam administered by the American Registry of Radiologic Technologists (ARRT) to become certified and registered as an R.T.(R).
 Depending on the state of residency, radiologic technologists may also be required to meet additional state licensure requirements to practice as an R.T.(R).

-According to the ARRT, in order to meet the education requirement for the certification exam, you must have earned an associate’s degree or higher from an ARRT-recognized educational program.
+According to the ARRT, to meet the education requirement for the certification exam, you must have earned an associate’s degree or higher from an ARRT-recognized educational program.
 There are also some ethics requirements including demonstrating good moral character, responsibility, and trustworthiness.

 Career opportunities and outlook